jcornford/jcornford.github.io/index.md

 ## Why this website?
-My background is Biology, specifically Physiological Sciences (or Medicine without the troublesome people), and I found when reading articles on machine learning and data-science that quite often the reader is assumed to have done Physics or Engineering.
-Alternatively, things might be laser-focused on the concepts or implementation details, which can be really great, e.g. [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/), but I often wished for more details, but again, without assuming prior familiarity all of the maths - [Elements of Statisitical Learning](https://statweb.stanford.edu/~tibs/ElemStatLearn/) is a pretty big step up :] ( half of page 45, lines 3.3 to 3.6, is the entire focus of [posts 2](2017-01-07-least-squares-for-dummies/) and [2a](2017-01-08-scalar-by-vector-derivatives-for-least-squares)).
+My background is Biological, specifically Physiological Sciences (or Medicine without the troublesome people).
+I found when reading articles on machine learning and data-science that quite often the reader is assumed to have done Physics or Engineering.
+Alternatively, things might be laser-focused on concepts or implementation details, which can be really great, e.g. [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/), but I often wished for more details.
+However, if you go looking for those details, generally a prior familiarity with all of the maths is assumed - [Elements of Statisitical Learning](https://statweb.stanford.edu/~tibs/ElemStatLearn/) is a pretty big step up :] ( half of page 45, lines 3.3 to 3.6, is the entire focus of [posts 2](2017-01-07-least-squares-for-dummies/) and [2a](2017-01-08-scalar-by-vector-derivatives-for-least-squares)).